storesafe/cordova-sqlite-storage/README.md

 Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
 - Android
+- browser
 - iOS
 - macOS ("osx" platform)
 - Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)

-Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section below, will be supported with more features such as numbered parameters in upcoming major release for September 2018 (see below).
+The browser platform is now supported with the following options:
+- This plugin now supports the browser platform using [kripken / sql.js](https://github.com/kripken/sql.js), with no persistence and other limitations described below.
+- Other alternatives documented in [alternative browser platform usage notes](#alternative-browser-platform-usage-notes) section below.

 **LICENSE:** MIT, with Apache 2.0 option for Android and Windows platforms (see [LICENSE.md](./LICENSE.md) for details, including third-party components used by this plugin)